arunraj6/git-advanced-commands/README.md

 ## Reset <span id="reset"></span>

-git `reset` command will be used to unstage the changes from the staging area or allow to go back to a particular commit and able to rework that specific commit.
+git `reset` command will be used to unstage the changes from the staging area or allow going back to a particular commit and able to rework that specific commit.

 There are 2 types of `reset` available: